 |Pediatric patients weighing 30 kg to less than 50 kg||250 mg||every 12 hours||10 to 14 days|

 Dosage Adjustment in Adults with Renal Impairment

-Administer LEVAQUIN® with caution in the presence of renal insufficiency.
-Careful clinical observation and appropriate laboratory studies should be performed prior to and during therapy since elimination of levofloxacin may be reduced.
+Administer LEVAQUIN® with caution in patients with renal impairment.
+Careful clinical observation and appropriate laboratory studies should be performed prior to and during therapy since elimination of levofloxacin may be reduced in these patients.